CharlotteLekoro/-Module_3_CHALEK409_JSE2407_B_CharlotteKeitumetse-Lekoro_JSF02/README.md

 **Filtering Products**

 - Select a category from the dropdown to filter products by category.
-- Choose a sort order from the dropdown to sort products by price (ascending or descending).
+- Choose a sort order from the dropdown to sort products by price (high to low and low to high).

 **Viewing Product Details**